Corentin-Lcs/Corentin-Lcs/README.md

 > My name is Corentin, 18 years old, I have been passionate about everything related to computers since I was little.

+> I am currently a student at IUT de Paris - Rives de Seine.
+I am in the first year of BUT Informatique.

  or <http://www.example.com>

 > **Note**